 MIT Sloan Social Impact Fellowships

 The MIT Sloan Social Impact Fellowships provide funding to a limited number of MBA students taking on important societal challenges during their summer internship period.
 Students apply in April of their first year, and awards are announced in early May.
 Funding is provided by the Dean’s Office and contributions from classmates.
+To learn more, please contact the MIT Sloan Net Impact Chapter.

 Yellow Ribbon GI Education Enhancement Program